 person under the age of 18 years old may not use any mobile device while driving unless there is an emergency.
 This means they may not use a cell phone to talk with someone else while driving, even if they are using the device "hands free."
-Obviously, they also may not use a cell phone to text or take photos (including a selfie) or to look at a map for directions or to search the internet for information.
+Obviously, they also may else while driving, even if they are using the device "hands free."
+Obviously, they also mot use a cell phone to text or take photos (including a selfie) or to look at a map for directions or to search the internet for information.